joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // Whether to make the generated types Serializable serializable = false

-  // Whether to include getters/setters or to omit these accessor methods and create public fields instead. includeAccessors = true

   // Whether to include getters or to omit these accessor methods and create public fields instead. includeGetters = false